+- dwelling, unless the outdoor living area is for an existing dwelling being retained as part of a subdivision; - v. with a minimum length and width dimension of 4m; and - vi. with no more than 50 per cent of the required area with permanent roof cover.

+5.3.9 Stormwater

-Column 1: Deemed-to-Comply Provisionv. with at least two-thirds of the required area without permanent Column 2: Amended / Alternate Deemed-to-Comply Provision dwelling, unless the outdoor living area is for an existing dwelling roof cover being retained as part of a subdivision; v. with a minimum length and width dimension of 4m; and vi. with no more than 50 per cent of the required area with permanent roof cover.
-5.3.9 Sto ormwater C9: All water draining from roofs, driveways, communal streets and other impermeable surfaces shall be directed to garden areas, sumps or rainwater tanks within the development site where climatic and soil conditions allow for the effective retention of stormwater on site.
-C9: Stormwater runoff draining from roofs, driveways, communal streets, and other impervious surfaces generated by a small rainfall event to be retained on site, with run-off directed to garden areas, rainwater tanks and infiltration cells (e.g. soakwells), appropriate to climatic, local soil and groundwater conditions.
-C10: Notwithstanding C9 (above), stormwater may be directed to a district or local stormwater drainage system where required by the decision-maker due to climatic, local soil or groundwater conditions.
-5.4.3 Out buildings C3: Outbuildings associated with a dwelling site address either: i. the standards for small outbuildings (A. Small outbuilding); or C3 Any outbuilding: i. individually or collectively does not exceed 60m2 per site; ii. is not located within the primary or ii. the standards for large and multiple outbuildings (B. Large and multiple outbuildings). secondary street setback area; iii. does not exceed a wall height of 3m; iv. does not exceed a ridge height of 4.2m; A. Small outbuilding v. is setback or built up to lot (i) no more than one outbuilding per dwelling site;(ii) has no more than two boundary boundaries in accordance with Clause 5.1.3 - C3.1, C3.2, C3.3 and C3.4. walls; (iii) does not exceed 10m 2 in area;
+- C9: All water draining from roofs, driveways, communal streets and other impermeable surfaces shall be directed to garden areas, sumps or rainwater tanks within the development site where climatic and soil conditions allow for the effective retention of stormwater on site. - C9: Stormwater runoff draining from roofs, driveways, communal streets, and other impervious surfaces generated by a small rainfall event to be retained on site, with run-off directed to garden areas, rainwater tanks and infiltration cells (e.g. soakwells), appropriate to climatic, local soil and groundwater conditions. - C10: Notwithstanding C9 (above), stormwater may be directed to a district or local stormwater drainage system where required by the decision-maker due to climatic, local soil or groundwater conditions.

+5.4.3 Outbuildings

+- C3: Outbuildings associated with a dwelling site address either: - i. the standards for small outbuildings (A. Small outbuilding); or - ii. the standards for large and multiple outbuildings (B. Large and multiple outbuildings). - A. Small outbuilding - (i) no more than one outbuilding per dwelling site; - (ii) has no more than two boundary walls: - (iii) does not exceed 10m2 in area;